kaiserbergin/NBomber.Website/src/docs/docs/nbomber-cluster.md

 - NBomber Cluster uses `NBomberClusterRunner` instead of `NBomberRunner`.
 But it has all the API functions that `NBomberRunner` contains.
 - NBomber Cluster uses a bit extended [JSON Configuration](json-config) (it contains `ClusterSettings`) to setup Coordinator or Agent.

 Let's first start with an empty hello world example.
 In this example, we will define one simple Step and Scenario which does nothing.
-After this, we will add the Coordinator and the Agent configs to run them in the cluster mode.
+After this, we will add Coordinator and Agent configs to run them in the cluster mode.

 <Tabs
   groupId="example"